roghithsam/biteskart/README.md

 ## Introduction

->  I'll Created a basic plugin that adds custom CSS to your WordPress site, targeting only the WooCommerce pages.
+>  I'll Created a basic plugin that adds custom CSS to your WordPress site, targeting only the WooCommerce pages it will fix a layout quirks on Mobile Devices.

 ## Installation